 There is no “one size fits all” when it comes to grief.
 This includes the ways in which you celebrate their life.
 While it can be beneficial to spend time with others, as detailed above, there is a chance that you may prefer to acknowledge this day in private.
 Ultimately, the important thing to keep in mind is wellbeing.
 As long as you, and any dependents, maintain personal hygiene and nutrition, and do not engage in any risky behaviours, it is down to you how the day is spent, including if you opt to ignore it altogether.

 Loss is something that really does affect different people in different ways.
 It is key that, when a person has suffered a loss, you do not try to get them to get over it immediately, but simply offer support and aid them with what they feel is best for them.
 Even within families, people may react differently to the loss of a person.
 That is completely normal.
-The only time it should become deeply concerning is if they are putting themselves, or others, at risk, or are unable to function.
+The only time it should become deeply concerning is if there is risk, or an inability to function.
+If you feel you aren’t managing your grief, remember you can find help HERE.

 As for me, I’m going to continue moving forward.
-Wherever he is, I hope my Dad had a wonderful 80th birthday, and knows how much he is loved and missed.
+Wherever he is, I hope my Dad had a wonderful 80th birthday, even though he’s missed.